-The six-year funding package is designed to support students from the initial stages of doctoral study through candidacy and dissertation writing.
 During the first four years of study, students complete program requirements such as coursework, the MA thesis, comprehensive exams, and the proposal of the dissertation.
 Once dissertation research is sufficiently advanced, students are expected to apply for dissertation fellowships to aid in completing their studies.
 Dissertation completion fellowships are commonly held in years seven or eight, but students may also hold a fellowship in year six.
-All students are eligible to be registered for up to eight years.
+All students are eligible to be registered for up to nine years.

 Students consult with their advisors and their Director of Graduate Studies to determine how to complete their studies and expeditiously fulfill their degree requirements; arrangements vary depending upon each individual student's interests, field of study, and prior preparation.
 All students must complete the requirements below.
 Individual fields of study establish specific coursework and comprehensive exam guidelines.